The World Is Not Enough: Development

 In November 1997, a month prior to the release of Tomorrow Never Dies, Barbara Broccoli watched a news report on Nightline detailing how the world's major oil companies were vying for control of the untapped oil reserves in the Caspian Sea in the wake of the Soviet Union's collapse, and suggested that controlling the only pipeline from the Caspian to the West would be an appropriate motivation for a potential Bond villain.
 She and Michael G. Wilson hired screenwriters Neal Purvis and Robert Wade to work on the film following their work on Plunkett & Macleane; Purvis and Wade would eventually write or co-write all of the following Bond films up to No Time to Die.
-The screenwriters retake a lot of the stuff from the aborted story Reunion with death, an eventual installment planned in 1993 for Timothy Dalton as Bond.
+The screenwriters incorporated material from the abandoned Bond screenplay Reunion with Death, which had been conceived in 1993 with Timothy Dalton as Bond.
 Broccoli was especially impressed by the writers' suggestion of a female main villain, stating that "With Elektra, Bond thinks he has found Tracy, but he's really found Blofeld".

 Joe Dante, and later Peter Jackson, were initially offered the opportunity to direct the film.
 Barbara Broccoli enjoyed Jackson's Heavenly Creatures, and a screening of The Frighteners was arranged for her.
 She disliked the latter film, however, and showed no further interest in Jackson.
 Jackson, a lifelong Bond fan, remarked that as Eon tended to go for less famous directors, he would likely not get another chance to direct a Bond film after The Lord of the Rings.
 Barbara Broccoli also was in talks with Alfonso Cuarón to direct, who nearly accepted.
 Hoping to find a director capable of eliciting strong performances from women, the producers eventually hired Michael Apted, as his work with Sissy Spacek in Coal Miner's Daughter, Sigourney Weaver in Gorillas in the Mist and Jodie Foster in Nell has earned all three actresses Oscar nominations (with Spacek winning).
 Apted's then-wife Dana Stevens did an uncredited rewrite, primarily to strengthen the female characters' roles, before Bruce Feirstein, who had worked in the previous two films, was hired to work on Bond's role.

 Initially the film was to be released in 2000, rumoured to be titled Bond 2000.
 Other rumoured titles included Death Waits for No Man, Fire and Ice, Pressure Point and Dangerously Yours.
 The eventual title The World Is Not Enough is an English translation of the Latin phrase Orbis non sufficit, the motto of Bond's supposed real-world ancestor Sir Thomas Bond.
 In the novel On Her Majesty's Secret Service and its film adaptation, it is first claimed to be James Bond's family motto as well.